TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    called first, followed by hooks added in the current interpreter.

-   Calling this function will trigger an event for all existing hooks, and if any raise an exception derived from :class:`Exception`, the add will be silently ignored.
+   Calling this function will trigger an event for all existing hooks, and if any raise an exception derived kutoka :class:`Exception`, the add will be silently ignored.
 As a result, callers cannot assume that their hook has been added unless they control all existing hooks.